 Should you wish to know more about the original myths, please do read the footnotes and references I included at the end of each story.
 In all, I aimed to give readers a deeper understanding of the cultural implications of each myth.
 The political repercussions as well.

 In the West, there is the saying, till death do us part.
-This literally happened with Izanagi and Izanami, the mythical progenitors of Japan and Shintoism.
-In turn, the tragedy led to the births of the most important Shinto gods.
+This literally happened with Izanagi and Izanami, the mythical progenitors of Japan in Shintoism.
+In turn, the tragedy led to the births of the most venerated Shinto gods today.

-In Japan, you’d would occasionally come across cartoonish/anime-ish displays depicting a spirited young man and an intelligent looking rabbit.
-Read this story to discover who they are.
-Read the footnotes to understand the historical implications behind this myth.
+In Japan, you would occasionally come across cartoonish/anime-ish displays depicting a spirited young man and an intelligent-looking rabbit.
+(For example, at Kyoto’s Jishu-Jinja) Read this story to discover who they are.
+Read the footnotes to understand the historical implications behind this famous Shinto myth.